-As a result of his efforts, "Students learn first-hand that the art of theater is accessible to anyone.
-They learn presentation of self through exposure to fundamentals of acting," he said.
+As a result of his efforts, "Students learned first-hand that the art of theater is accessible to anyone.
+They learned presentation of self through exposure to fundamentals of acting," he said.
 "They learn that performing in front of others is not so frightening and that a group working together can produce more than individuals working alone.
 They especially take with them the valuable lessons contained in the social, historical, literary and other educational elements of each production."

-He has taught theater at Southeastern Louisiana University, Media Arts at Tulane University and once performed in a highly acclaimed production of Eugene O'Neill's The Iceman Cometh at the CAC in New Orleans.
+He taught theater at Southeastern Louisiana University, Media Arts at Tulane University and once performed in a highly acclaimed production of Eugene O'Neill's The Iceman Cometh at the CAC in New Orleans.

 A scene from "Twelve Angry Men."